 What should I expect from the initial appointment?

-The initial appointment can take from 60 to 90 minutes.
-The client may be required to complete some paperwork before the visit to guide the Naturopath during the interview.
-Much of the initial appointment involves listening to the person’s story.
-In order to understand the context of a patient’s current state of health, a Naturopath recognises the importance of this process and provides the time and space necessary for the client to share their story.
+The initial appointment can take from 60 to 75 minutes.
+You may be required to complete some paperwork before the visit in order to guide me during the interview.
+Much of the initial appointment involves listening to your story and to build the big picture.
+In order to understand the context of your current state of health, it is an important process and provides the time and space for your to share your story.

-Laboratory tests and other objective data, in combination with the individual’s subjective story, is utilised by the Naturopath to determine the most effective treatment plan.
-The treatment is tailored to the individual’s needs and actively engages the individual in his or her own health and well-being.
+Laboratory tests and other objective data, in combination with the your subjective story, may be recommended to determine the most effective treatment plan.
+For example, if there are signs and symptoms suggesting a nutrient deficiency then, a laboratory request may be required to confirm this.
+The treatment is tailored to your needs and actively engages you in participating in the process of improving your own health and well-being.
 Follow-up visits may be required to assess progress and to make any necessary adjustments.
-A follow-up visit would normally take about 30 minutes, but may take longer depending on the individual's circumstance.
+A follow-up visit would normally take about 30 minutes, but may take longer depending on your circumstance.